susanBuck/notes/05_Laravel/999_Unpacking_Sessions_and_Cookies.md

 ## Useful output

-Before digging into how Cookies and Sessions work together, we threw together some quick code that will output lots of debugging info we found helpful when dissecting what is going on.
+Before digging into how Cookies and Sessions work together, we threw together some code that will output debugging information we found helpful when dissecting what is going on.

 Set this code up in a route or controller so you can follow along:
 <https://gist.github.com/susanBuck/fe62ea527c8b2cf9c579>